-Lentils (Lens culinaris Medik), from the family Leguminosae, are an ancient Mediterranean crop grown more than 8,500 years ago and said to have been found in Egyptian tombs dating from 2400 BC.
-A highly nutritious food legume primarily cultivated for seed and eaten as dhal, lentils are grown as an annual crop during cool seasons and in areas of limited rainfall.
+Lentils (Lens culinaris Medik), from the family Leguminosae, are an ancient Mediterranean crop grown more than 8,500 years ago, said to have been found in Egyptian tombs dating from 2400 B.C.
+A highly nutritious food legume primarily cultivated for seed and frequently eaten as dhal, lentils are grown as an annual crop during cool seasons and in areas of limited rainfall.

 Where are Lentils Grown?

 Where are lentils grown?
 Lentil cultivation occurs from the Near East to the Mediterranean, Asia, Europe, and in areas of the western hemisphere as well.
-Most lentil production in North America is grown in the Pacific Northwest, eastern Washington, northern Idaho and up into western Canada, where it has been grown since the 1930's as a rotation crop with wheat.
+Most lentil production in North America takes place in the Pacific Northwest, eastern Washington, northern Idaho, and up into western Canada, grown since the 1930's as a rotation crop with wheat.
 Suited to the damper, cooler climates of these regions, lentils are primarily exported, although consumption in North America is on the rise.

 How to Use Lentils

 Lentils are prized for their high protein content, carbohydrates, and calories.
 There is a downside to this nutritious little legume, however, as lentils contain substances that can contribute to-- ahem, flatulence.
 These factors can be mitigated somewhat when lentils are heated, reducing the amounts of anti-nutrients which cause, well, gas.
 How to use lentils?
 There are a myriad of uses for the lentil.
 They can be used as a side dish, entrée, put in salad, fried as a snack, made into soups, pureed for baby food, and ground to make a flour for bread and cakes.
 The husks, stems, dried leaves, bran, and other residue can be fed to livestock.
 Green lentil plants make for a terrific green manure and lentil seeds can be used as a commercial starch in textile and paper processing.

 How to Grow Lentils